Fbullman/School_District_Analysis/README.md

 ## Results
 ## District Summary

-- By removing the ninth graders at Thomas High School's math and reading scores, the percentage of students who passed both reading and math deceased from 90.9 to 65.2
+- By removing the ninth graders at Thomas High School's math and reading scores, the percentage of students who passed both reading and math decreased from 90.9 to 65.2

 ![This is an image](https://github.com/Fbullman/School_District_Analysis/blob/main/Passing%20reading%20and%20math%20percentage.png)